Memberships aren't new. Gyms have run them forever. But entertainment venues are different.

 Best for: Venues where the activity itself is already reasonably priced and the real opportunity is increasing visit frequency and per-visit spend.

 Why it works: The perks feel premium but cost almost nothing to deliver.
 Free shoe rental costs you pennies per visit but feels like a $5-10 value.
 Priority reservations cost literally nothing.
 A 15% F&B discount is offset by higher visit frequency.
+For family fun centers, adding perks like birthday party discounts or free arcade tokens for kids creates massive perceived value at minimal cost.

 Typical pricing: $20-30/month.
 Low barrier to entry, high perceived value.